skimran786/hello-world/README.md

 # hello-world
-this repository is for practicing github flow
+this repository is for practicing github flow and iam a tech enthusiastic